 The watchdog (represented by the class Watchdog) is characterized by the kick period, i.e., the time period during which at least one AmAlive message should arrive.

 AmAlive messages are sent by the SM invoking the i_am_alive method; this happens after ensuring that the system state is stable.
 AmAlive messages causes the watchdog timer to be postponed.
 The watchdog timer thus fires an interrupt when AmAlive messages do not arrive during a while.
 The watchdog searches for reset strategies; soft reset actions are executed if supported, otherwise the computer is rebooted.

+The watchdog is implemented in software using a hardware timer whose counter is reset into a nonzero value by an AmAlive signal.
+The integrity of the watchdog is ensured by the Integrity Checker.

 It should be noted that bringing the system into a stable state is too time-consuming for a task executed within an interrupt handler so the SM collects and sets individual states in the asynchronous manner.